hellowac/fastapi-best-practices-zh-cn/docs/mypy/literal_and_enum.md

 === "中文"

+    We can use Literal types to more precisely index into structured heterogeneous types such as tuples, NamedTuples, and TypedDicts.
+This feature is known as *intelligent indexing*.

+    For example, when we index into a tuple using some int, the inferred type is normally the union of the tuple item types.
+However, if we want just the type corresponding to some particular index, we can use Literal types like so:

+    ```python
+    from typing import TypedDict

+    tup = ("foo", 3.4)

+    # Indexing with an int literal gives us the exact type for that index
+    reveal_type(tup[0])  # Revealed type is "str"

+    # But what if we want the index to be a variable?
+Normally mypy won't
+    # know exactly what the index is and so will return a less precise type:
+    int_index = 0
+    reveal_type(tup[int_index])  # Revealed type is "Union[str, float]"

+    # But if we use either Literal types or a Final int, we can gain back
+    # the precision we originally had:
+    lit_index: Literal[0] = 0
+    fin_index: Final = 0
+    reveal_type(tup[lit_index])  # Revealed type is "str"
+    reveal_type(tup[fin_index])  # Revealed type is "str"

+    # We can do the same thing with with TypedDict and str keys:
+    class MyDict(TypedDict):
+        name: str
+        main_id: int
+        backup_id: int

+    d: MyDict = {"name": "Saanvi", "main_id": 111, "backup_id": 222}
+    name_key: Final = "name"
+    reveal_type(d[name_key])  # Revealed type is "str"

+    # You can also index using unions of literals
+    id_key: Literal["main_id", "backup_id"]
+    reveal_type(d[id_key])    # Revealed type is "int"
+    ```

 === "英文"

     We can use Literal types to more precisely index into structured heterogeneous types such as tuples, NamedTuples, and TypedDicts.
 This feature is known as *intelligent indexing*.